John A Waller

-So, HMRC remains listed as being the largest creditor of a failed company.
-Directors, however, when facing a severe negative cashflow, start to treat supplier creditors in preference, too, therefore, ensure the ongoing of a potentially failing business.
+So, HMRC remains the largest creditor of a failed company.
+Directors, however, start to treat supplier creditors in preference, and therefore ensure the ongoing of a potentially failing business.
 Therefore, normally, suppliers priorities over the HMRC.
 Potential preference claims, therefore in the future.

-HMRC tax payments do pay in instalments; thus, directors fail consequently to ensure monies remain available to pay HMRC debt.
+HMRC tax payments pay instalments.
+Therefore, directors fail to ensure that monies remain available to pay HMRC debt.
 Therefore, companies incur severe penalties for unpaid tax debt, increasing the tax burden on your business.
 Therefore, failure to pay the HMRC generates further costs as they send enforcement officers to your business premises, threaten winding-up petitions.
-What types of HMRC debt exist, and how may the team at HBG Advisory assist you in removing stress?
+What types of HMRC debt exist, and how may the team at HBG Advisory help you remove stress?

-A third party independent review states the HMRC has been shown as the largest creditor, in approx 65% of liquidations over 2017 in the UK.
+A third party independent review states HMRC was the largest creditor, in approx 65% of liquidations over 2017 in the UK.

-The HMRC, however, continues as a creditor, as all companies remain required to be registered with HMRC.
+The HMRC, however, continues as a creditor, as all companies must be registered with HMRC.